 In a 1967 interview, Parks stated, "If we can protect ourselves against violence it’s not actually violence on our part.
 That’s just self-protection, trying to keep from being victimized with violence."

-She eventually got a job an assistant to Congressman John Conyers
+She eventually got a job as an assistant to Congressman John Conyers

 After moving to Detroit and despite her hardships, Parks remained committed to helping her community.
 She joined neighborhood groups that focused on everything from schools to voter registration.